Priyanshurawat02/delta-demo/README.md

 # delta-demo
-This is to know about git and github
+This is a demo for Git and Github.